 With feedback and responses collected from more than 230 council employees, across multiple departments and Executive Management, it provided us with much needed insight into how the organisation viewed itself.

 It also helped us understand what was required to create a more customer-centric culture focused on constant improvement.
 Some of the key priorities identified included the need for:

 Through CSBA’s Local Government CX Benchmarking Program (CXB) we were able to understand our customer experience capabilities – from the viewpoint of our customer.

 As a syndicated program, it provided us with an independent assessment and showed us exactly how our performance compared to other organisations that do exactly the same thing we do.

 Because the research tracks the customer’s experience across the different departments they interact, with we were able to gain an understanding of the customer journey and identify specific pain points or problem areas that needed attention.

 Importantly, this research gave us a baseline benchmark for monitoring our progress over time.

 Finally, we undertook a mystery shopping program using CSBA’s SenseCX framework to provide us with an independent assessment of the experience we were providing to our customers.
 This allowed us to identify exactly what we were doing well and the specific areas that needed attention.

-Together these three key activities provided the 360 degree view we needed to measure, monitor and progress our Customer First Strategy and let us to see exactly what was going on – from the good, to the bad and the ugly.
+Together, these three key activities provided the 360 degree view we needed to measure, monitor and progress our Customer First Strategy and let us see exactly what was going on – from the good, to the bad and the ugly.